 Nazca and the Ica region are fairly safe and travelers are advised to take precautionary measures in Nazca as well as other South American destinations.
 Only carry what you’ll need for your daily outing and leave extra cash, bank cards, and valuables in your hotel room lock box.
 At night, stick to well lit, populated streets.

 The biggest “threats” are the touts in front of the bus station who are always looking to arrange hotels and tours at exorbitant prices.
 It’s best not to deal with them at all.

 We don’t recommend hailing a taxi from the street.
 Instead, have your hotel receptionist arrange a safe taxi ride for you to get around quickly or call a ride on your phone using Uber, Beat, or Easy Taxi.

-The question of why the ancient Nazca culture created figures that could only be fully appreciated from high above the land - in a time long before the first airplane - is a mystery that has fueled many theories.
+A lot about the history of the Nazca Lines remains unknown and the question of why the ancient Nazca culture created figures that could only be fully appreciated from high above the land - in a time long before the first airplane - is a mystery that has fueled many theories.
 Even the most plausible hypotheses are inconclusive, and the more colorful alternative proposals are downright entertaining.
-Read more about the Nazca Lines in the History section above.

 The ancient Nazca civilization etched figures into the desert floor on a scale so large that they’re impossible to see from the ground.